CodeFromAnywhere/openapi-explorer/README.md

 This is a next project showcasing the [openapi-for-humans OpenAPI Explorer](https://github.com/CodeFromAnywhere/openapi-for-humans-react).

+Goals:

+- Make URL contain state
+- Make operations of predefined openapis statically generated
+- A friendly UI to use multiple products defined by OpenAPIs without looking to technical
+- Ability to use crawl agents that can build action-paths based on the openapis and a query.
+- Ability to use this repo as a template so people can deploy a frontend for their own openapi with customised settings, and easily extend it in any way.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started